Amir-Rastkhadiv/fun-gym/README.md

   - How intuitively obvious are the shortcuts?

--  ### WIREFRAMES
+-  ### LAYOUTS

-Wireframes emerge from the skeleton plane.
+Layouts emerge from the skeleton plane.
 They are a visible part of the design.

 The developer benefited from paper and penned simple pages for the fun gym design, then created a balsamic wireframe to see how each screen fits into the whole site and how it will look.